Academic Affairs Committee (AAC)

-- College of Aeronautics: Dr. Rian Mehta, Assistant Professor & Division Director
+- Dr. Rian Mehta, Assistant Professor & Division Director

-- Accreditation Liaison: Jessica Ickes, Associate Vice President of Institutional Research and Effectiveness
+- Jessica Ickes, Vice President for Compliance and Accreditation

 - Ex-Officio Members:

-- Dr. Marco Carvalho, Executive Vice President and Provost
+- Dr. Marco Carvalho, Executive Vice President, Provost, and Chief Operating Officer

-- Dr. Ulreen McKinney-Jones, Dean, College of Aeronautics
+- Dr. John Deaton, Interim Dean, College of Aeronautics

 - Dr. Theodore Richardson, Dean, Nathan M. Bisk College of Business

-- Dr. Daniel Kirk, Interim Dean, College of Engineering and Science
+- Dr. John Harris, Dean, College of Engineering and Science

-- Dr. Robert Taylor, Interim Dean, College of Psychology and Liberal Arts
+- Dr. Robert Taylor, Dean, College of Psychology and Liberal Arts

 The Academic Affairs Committee meets bi-monthly all calendar year.
 Members are expected to be available throughout the year to regularly attend meetings.